-Ronald J HedgesRonald served as a United States magistrate judge in the District of New Jersey from 1986 to 2007.
+Ronald J HedgesRonald J Hedges, JD, is a senior counsel with Dentons US LLP.
+He served as a United States magistrate judge in the District of New Jersey from 1986 to 2007.
 He is a frequent writer and speaker on various topics related to, among other things, electronic information, and is the lead author of Managing Discovery of Electronic Information: A Pocket Guide for Judges, Third Edition (Federal Judicial Center: 2017).
-He is also the co-senior editor of The Sedona Conference Cooperation Proclamation: Resources for the Judiciary, Third Edition.
+He is also the co-senior editor of The Sedona Conference Cooperation Proclamation: Resources for the Judiciary, Third Edition, and the editor of Electronic Evidence in Criminal Investigations and Actions: Representative Court Decisions and Supplementary Materials, hosted by the Massachusetts Attorney General’s Office.

 Requests from regulators, prosecutors and civil litigants: how might engineers at OEMs and other providers anticipate requirements and respond?